mbelk059/gamemaker-rpg-template/README.md

-This is a basic 2d pixel rpg template in gamemaker to help me make games.
+This is a basic 2d pixel rpg template in gamemaker to help make any rpg.
 It includes basic systems such as:
 - dialogue + branching
 - object interaction
 - player movement